-In the WiFi industry, we are very focused on advertising performance in terms of megabits and gigabits.
+In the Wi-Fi industry, we are very focused on advertising performance in terms of megabits and gigabits.
 Like the processor wars of the 90s and naughties, we are pushing the story that faster is better.
-And look where it led the processor industry – unsustainable and ultimately costly strategies towards ever faster, ever hotter, ever costlier processors that added very little incrementally to end user experience.
+And look where it led the processor industry – unsustainable and ultimately costly strategies towards ever faster, ever hotter, ever costlier processors that added very little incrementally to end-user experience.

-Customer experience includes every step from the point he or she tries to connect to the Access Point to the speed at which the captive portal allows log-ons, to finally to the experience on a specific application.
+Customer experience includes every step from the point he or she tries to connect to the Access Point to the speed at which the captive portal allows log-on, to finally to the experience on a specific application.
 When we as an industry set out to meet customer expectations, we need to understand what our end users judge us on.
 However well we do with esoteric settings and technologies, at the end of the day, they are all wrapped within the final user experience.

 HOME